Lmao5/singapore-journal/README.md

 I created this project to practice using props and mapping data in React.
 This part of the [Scrimba Course on Learning React](https://scrimba.com/learn/learnreact).

+## Image Source

+All images used in this project can be found on [Unsplash](https://unsplash.com/) which can be used freely.

 ## License

 [MIT License](https://github.com/Lmao5/singapore-journal/blob/main/LICENSE)